EDM115/workspace-hash/README.md

 ```bash
 pnpm add -D monorepo-hash
 ```
+> [!TIP]
-Make sure that the `packages` field in your `pnpm-workspace.yaml` file is set up correctly, as `monorepo-hash` will use it to find your workspaces.
+> Make sure that the `packages` field in your `pnpm-workspace.yaml` file is set up correctly, as `monorepo-hash` will use it to find your workspaces.
 Globs are supported.
-`monorepo-hash` will also use the `workspace:` field in your `package.json` files to detect transitive dependencies.
+> `monorepo-hash` will also use the `workspace:` field in your `package.json` files to detect transitive dependencies.
-Finally, it will generate `.hash` files that you would need to keep in your VCS in order for it to be efficient (ex : to be reused in your CI).
+> Finally, it will generate `.hash` files that you would need to keep in your VCS in order for it to be efficient (ex : to be reused in your CI).

 ### Get help
 ```bash
 pnpm monorepo-hash --help
 ```
+> [!TIP]
-Short versions of all arguments are also available.
+> Short versions of all arguments are also available.

 ### Generate hashes for your entire monorepo
 ```bash